-The PAT system is carefully managed by the Course Leader, who also acts as the Lead PAT Coordinator for the Department.
+The PAT system is carefully managed by the Course Leader.
 During Welcome Week, students are contacted via email, by their Personal Academic Tutor, and are sent their personalised Individual Learning Plan, which contains contact details and room number of their PAT, and a date for their initial tutorial.
 The Individual Learning Plan travels with them during their time at University.
 It documents previous experience, aspirations, hopes, achievements and culminates with an exit tutorial.
 Meetings with students' PAT is either one to one or in a small team depending on the time of year.
 Vertical tutoring is also a valuable part of the system, where students can talk to other students at differing stages, in order to ask questions and discuss areas they may not want to share with their Tutor.
 This also fosters a sense of belonging.